In this guide:

 A concentration in accounting provides you with the knowledge of business and management, as well as technical accounting skills.
 Accountants engage in a wide variety of activities such as preparing, analyzing, and interpreting internal accounting information required to plan and make decisions about business activities.

-*Please note: The BAcc program is designed for students intending to pursue a professional accounting designation, while the BBA program (Accounting concentration) provides a broader managerial degree with a more limited focus in accounting.
-The BAcc degree includes all university courses required by the professional accounting organizations in Ontario representing CAs, CMAs and CGAs.
-The BBA program meets some, but not all, of these requirements.
+The BAcc program is designed for students intending to pursue a professional accounting designation and to practice public accounting, while the BBA program (Accounting concentration) provides a broader managerial degree with a more limited focus in accounting.
+The BBA program may prepare students to enter the professional accounting program offered by CPA Canada

 Nature of work & types of jobs:

 - Payroll Accountant